gargvishesh/druid/docs/multi-stage-query/msq-tutorial-connect-external-data.md

 title: Tutorial - Connect external data
 ---

-> The Multi-Stage Query (MSQ) Framework is a preview feature available starting in Imply 2022.06.
-Preview features enable early adopters to benefit from new functionality while providing ongoing feedback to help shape and evolve the feature.
-All functionality documented on this page is subject to change or removal in future releases.
-Preview features are provided "as is" and are not subject to Imply SLAs.
+> The multi-stage query architecture and its SQL-task engine are experimental features available starting in Druid 24.0.
+You can use it in place of the existing native batch and Hadoop based ingestion systems.
+As an experimental feature, functionality documented on this page is subject to change or removal in future releases.
+Review the release notes and this page to stay up to date on changes.

-Before you start, make sure you've [enabled the Multi-Stage Query (MSQ) Framework](./msq-setup.md).

-The following section takes you through the **Connect external data** wizard that helps you create a query that references externally hosted data.
+This tutorial demonstrates how to create a query that references externally hosted data using the **Connect external data** wizard.

 ## Examine and load external data